icssc/ZotMeet/README.md

 - Keep commits and PRs atomic.
   - A PR should be a single feature or bug fix.
   - A commit should be a single logical change.

+### Environment Variables

+If you need credentials for the `.env` file, contact the project lead ([Minh](https://github.com/minhxNguyen7/)).

+After changes to the .env file, run `pnpm run check` to update SvelteKit's auto-generated environment variable types.